aplus-framework/.github/profile/README.md

 All libraries are [tested daily](https://status.aplus-framework.com/) to ensure that everything is working correctly.

-If you use a [modern PHP editor](https://www.jetbrains.com/phpstorm/), you will see how productive it is to work with the Aplus Framework.
+If you use a [modern PHP IDE](https://www.jetbrains.com/phpstorm/), you will see how productive it is to work with the Aplus Framework.

 We put links to RFCs, [documentation](https://docs.aplus-framework.com/) and articles that aid in learning and development.

 Codes are tested with Quality Tools, have PHPDocs and friendly interfaces that help autocomplete.

 And much more!

+> An online demo can be viewed [here](https://demo.aplus-framework.com).

 <sub>* Don't forget to follow the [Aplus Framework](https://github.com/aplus-framework) organization
 and star [repositories](https://github.com/orgs/aplus-framework/repositories). ⭐ Thank you!</sub>